plasmacel/makekit/README.md

  1. Download and install the latest version (3.10 or above is required) of CMake https://cmake.org
- 2. Run `install.sh`, or navigate to its directory and use command `./install.sh`.
+ 2. Run `install`.
 It will detect and install Homebrew if needed, followed by the installation of Ninja and LLVM.

  ## Linux